 The European Commission statistic on the sales and collection of portable batteries can be found at:

-Sales and collection of portable batteries and accumulators and Waste statistics – recycling of batteries and accumulators.
+Sales and collection of portable batteries and Waste statistics – recycling of batteries.

 [1] A portable battery is a non-rechargeable or a rechargeable battery or a battery unit